 Our 2018 Community Partner is Blue Ridge Bank and Trust Co.

 Blue Ridge Bank and Trust has been a frequent contributor to charitable efforts in Eastern Jackson County for the last 60 years.
-Founded by brothers William, Robert, and Walter Reich in 1958, the Bank opened with six employees and has now become one of the largest locally run banks.
+Founded by brothers William, Robert, and Walter Reich in 1958, the Bank opened with six employees and has now become one of the largest locally run banks in the area.

 Blue Ridge Bank honors its historical roots by serving the needs of individuals and businesses and focusing their impact in the communities through two equally important strategies: financial support and community activism.

 Associates of the Bank are encouraged to pursue volunteer leadership roles and many serve on boards and committees for local non-profits.
-The Bank provides flexible schedules to allow staff to attend meetings, events, and volunteer their time.
+The Bank provides flexible schedules to allow staff to attend meetings and events and volunteer their time.
 Bank employees are active and visible in service clubs such as Scouts, local chambers of commerce, and many other organizations.

-In 2018, Blue Ridge Bank and Trust supported organizations such as the Blue Springs and Raytown Main Street Associations, John Knox Village Foundation, Community Services League, Child Abuse Prevention Association (CAPA), Missouri Colleges Fund, Truman Heartland Community Foundation, Cancer Action, Inc., United Way, and The Salvation Army.
+In 2018 Blue Ridge Bank and Trust has supported organizations such as the Blue Springs and Raytown Main Street Associations, John Knox Village Foundation, Community Services League, Child Abuse Prevention Association (CAPA), Missouri Colleges Fund, Truman Heartland Community Foundation, Cancer Action, Inc., United Way, and The Salvation Army.

-Today, the spirit of the Reich brothers is alive in the culture of the Bank, which continues its mission: To enable people to acquire the financial resources to realize their dreams.
-The Bank honors the legacy of its founders by fostering volunteerism and philanthropic giving and leading by example to set the standard for community partnerships.
+Today, the spirit of the Reich brothers is alive in the culture of the Bank, which continues its mission: to enable people to acquire the financial resources to realize their dreams.
+The Bank honors the legacy of its founders by fostering volunteerism, philanthropic giving, and leading by example to set the standard for community partnerships.

 Past Recipients of Special Awards